owasp-noir/noir/README.md

   Deliver:
     --send-req                       Send the results to the web request --send-proxy http://proxy..
-Send the results to the web request via http proxy
+Send the results to the web request via http proxy --with-headers X-Header:Value    Add Custom Headers to be Used in Deliver

   Technologies:
     -t TECHS, --techs rails,php      Set technologies to use